 Printable Summer Reading Logs

-A Few Tips…
+A Few Summer Break Learning Tips…

 If you are a teacher, this is the perfect packet to send home with your students.

-These Summer Reading Logs are perfect for giving extra incentive.
-For some kids coloring in each picture might be enough.
-If not, you can give them a little extra incentive.
-Once they fill the whole month up, you’ll take them to the water park or to get ice cream.
-Kids on summer break might need a little extra umph to stay motivated.
+If coloring isn’t exciting enough, you can offer a little extra motivation.
+For example, once your kids fill the whole month up maybe you’ll take them to the water park or to get ice cream.
+Sometimes kiddos on summer break might need a little extra “oomph” to stay motivated.